dipankar/dscode/documentation/docs/user-guide/debugging.md

 | Stop | ++shift+f5++ | Terminate the debug session |
 | Pause | ++f6++ | Pause a running program |

+!!! warning "Step Over / Step Into / Step Out are currently stubbed"
+    The `step_over`, `step_into`, and `step_out` commands in the Rust backend (`debug_ops.rs`) currently only validate the session and log the action -- they do **not** send the corresponding request to the debug adapter.
+Breakpoints, continue, pause, and stop work correctly via `DebugManager` state transitions.
+Full stepping support will be added once the DAP adapter communication layer is complete.

 The Rust backend manages session state transitions:

 ```rust